cthadeufaria/industrial-communications/README.md

 **Project 01:**

-**A Modbus TCP library written in Python for a client containing the two following functions:**
+**Two different Modbus/TCP libraries written in Python and C for a client containing the two following functions:**

 **• 03 (0x03) Read Holding Register**